50% off Premium Yearly

 Cogeco Communications is a Canadian stock, trading under the symbol CCA.TO (previously CCA-T on Stockchase) on the Toronto Stock Exchange (CCA-CT).
 It is usually referred to as TSX:CCA or CCA.TO

-In the last year, 5 stock analysts published opinions about CCA.TO (previously CCA-T on Stockchase).
-2 analysts recommended to BUY the stock.
-2 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is DON'T BUY.
+In the last year, 5 stock analysts issued a Buy, Sell, or Hold rating on CCA.TO (previously CCA-T on Stockchase).
+2 analysts recommended to BUY and 2 analysts recommended to SELL the stock.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for Cogeco Communications.

 Cogeco Communications was recommended as a Top Pick by Ryan Bushell on 2023-07-18.
 Read the latest stock experts ratings for Cogeco Communications.

-5 stock analysts on Stockchase covered Cogeco Communications in the last year.
-It is a trending stock that is worth watching.
+Cogeco Communications is followed by 80 investors on Stockchase and is a trending stock that is worth watching.

 Canadian telcos are a tough space due to lower population growth, less immigration and rising inflation.
 All telcos are stuck.
 CCA is cheap and pays a dividend, so it won't hurt a portfolio much.
 He prefers Rogers or Quebecor, though.